IoTtalk/Dummy_Device_IoTtalk_v1_py/README.md

 # Dummy_Device
-This is a DA example with ControlChannels.
+This is a DA example with ControlChannels、SSL connection、Device_Auth.

 Changes:
 1. Separate sessions into  data and control sessions: